RaresGeo/rust-nft-prototype/README.md

 1. Prerequisites: Make sure you have Node.js ≥ 12 installed (https://nodejs.org), then use it to install yarn: `npm install --global yarn` (or just `npm i -g yarn`)
-2. Run the local development server: `yarn && yarn dev` (see package.json for a full list of scripts you can run with yarn) Now you'll have a local development environment backed by the NEAR TestNet!
+2. Run the local development server: `yarn && yarn dev` (see package.json for a full list of scripts you can run with yarn) Note that the dev deployment process involves using `. neardev/dev-account.env`, this may not be available depending on the operating system you are using.
+Now you'll have a local development environment backed by the NEAR TestNet!
 Running yarn dev will tell you the URL you can visit in your browser to see the app.

 ## Building this contract